Sociology Program Details

 - Major or minor option

-- Work with faculty to tailor your education to your specific interests
+- Work with faculty to tailor coursework to your specific interests and receive in-depth advising

 - Place events and behaviors in cultural and historical contexts, demonstrating how socio-cultural contexts influence thoughts, norm creation, and action